-Autistic students at St Rose’s are supported to achieve their full potential using best practice drawn from a range of recognised and evidence based approaches.
+Autistic students at St Rose’s and St Martin’s are supported to achieve their full potential using best practice drawn from a range of recognised and evidence based approaches.

 We enable every student to work at their individual pace and level to maximise their potential.
 We aim for personal well being, academic achievement, communication development and independence for every student.
 Our curriculum is personalised to the individual, taking into account special interests to motivate the learner.
 We use structured teaching and a high level of visual support to promote understanding, communication and independence across the school and college day.

-Structure is central to supporting all students at St Rose’s.
+Structure is central to supporting all students at St Rose’s and St Martin’s.
 We support autistic students with a carefully planned school/ college programme with emphasis on predictability.
 Attention is given to the layout of learning and residential areas to promote access, understanding and independence.
 Students are supported to use all of the school and college facilities and outdoor spaces to generalise learning, be healthy and active and reduce anxiety.

 We place particular emphasis on meeting each student’s individual sensory needs so that they can develop self-regulation skills.
 Students access personalised sensory programmes and are able to take regular sensory breaks to enable them to learn in the way that suits them best.

-Work related learning and being part of our local community is very important at St Rose’s.
+Work related learning and being part of our local community is very important at St Rose’s and St Martin’s.
 Students regularly visit local shops, cafes and the library to practice and generalise their communication and independence skills.
 Other off site activities include visits to the farm, bowling alley, cinema, theatre and swimming pool.
 We are well supported by community partners who offer valuable opportunities to our students, further enriching their fulfilling programmes.